kelnahas/finalCapstone/README.md

 # Usage
 The program is interactive and provides a menu-based interface for the user.
 Below is an overview of how to use the application.

-1. **Login or Register**: When the program starts, you will be prompted to login.
+1. **Login or Register**: When the program starts, you will be prompted to login (Default User: admin Password: password.
 If you don't have an account, you can register a new one.

 2. **The Main Menu** provides several options:
    - `R`: Register a new user